bezabu/pp5-drf-api2/README.md

 - [GitHub](https://github.com/) has been used to store the code, images, and other contents of the website.
 - [Heroku](https://dashboard.heroku.com/) was used to deploy the website to the web.
 - Git was used for version control, pushing contents to GitHub.
+- [Am I Responsive](https://ui.dev/amiresponsive?url=https://bb-pp5-movie-review-app-363d95a342e4.herokuapp.com/) was used to create the mock-up.

 ## Testing